iltocl/hsdvmi-video-annotation-webapp/README.md

 ```
 If there is no problem you will be able to get a URL that allows you to share the app.

+## Web app Preview
+The web app looks like this:

 # Media Coverage
+Documentation of the built-up of the ["Mexican Spanish based video dataset for the hate speech detection task"](https://github.com/iltocl/dcc-hsdvmi-video-dataset/blob/main/README.md)